WELCOME

 But you may argue that the Bible teaches a young earth which was created about six to ten thousand years ago.
 Evolutionary development takes millions of years; so how could it be?
 The idea that the Bible teaches a young earth is based on a misinterpretation of the Bible that sees the days of creation as 24-hour solar days.
 Genesis 1:3-5 relates that God created the day-night cycle; it closes this first creation day saying, “And there was evening and there was morning, one day.”
 Context demands that “evening” and “morning” must be taken here literally, but it often goes unnoticed that it does not say “day one” or “the first day” as one would have expected; rather, it employs a phrase used to define, i.e, “one day.”
 Even though light was defined as “day” and darkness as “night” earlier in this verse, the author proceeds to define another day, a creation day.
 He defines it by saying, “And there was evening and there was morning, one day.”
 It should be understood that the Hebrews ended their 24-hour day in the evening, rather than in the morning.
 Since the text does not say, "And there was morning and there was evening, one day," but rather moves on to include the night to the next morning, "one day" must be a creation day, rather than a solar day.

 It has been brought out that there appears to be a discrepancy in the order of creation between the Bible and science.
 Science tells us that the creatures of the sea appeared before life on land came forth.
 The Bible places the creation of vegetation on day three and the creation of the sea creatures on day five—the reverse order.
 But a further study of the Bible will reveal that the author of Genesis 1 did not intend to give the creation account in exact chronological order.
+Further study will also reveal that the various aspects of creation, such as the visible stars and the plant and animal kingdoms were made over overlapping periods of time so that the author of Genesis had options in regard to their ordering.
 Actually, one of Moses’ purposes in writing this creation account was to cause the reader to be thankful to God for the everyday cycles of life originally prepared by God.
 Therefore, the creation account has a homiletic or sermonizing purpose to it.
 He structured his presentation of God’s acts of creation in such a way as to emphasize that God prepared the earth for its dwellers.
 To accomplish this, he sets the stage for the dwellers in the first three days of creation and then describes God’s creation of the earth dwellers in the last three days.
 Please notice the following things about the narrative: Moses personifies the sun and the moon, which permits them to fit the idea of earth dwellers and places them on day four in the second triad of days.
 To make his two triads of days symmetrical, he places one aspect of creation on each of days one and two and days four and five, but places two aspects of creation on days three and six.
 To accomplish this he combines the creation of sea animals and birds into one aspect of creation on day five.
 His result: a creation story that emphasizes God’s great provision for his created “beings” that move—in particular, the heavenly bodies, the birds, the sea creatures, the land animals, and mankind.
-We who read Genesis 1 must not interpret it to be teaching a strict chronological order.
+We who read Genesis 1 must realize that Moses consolidated millions of years of earth's history into six periods of time.

 Was Adam the First Man?

 One may ask, “But doesn’t Romans 5:12-13 inform us that Adam was the first man of the human race when it states, ‘Therefore, just as through one man sin entered into the world, and death through sin, and so death spread to all men, because all sinned—for until the law sin was in the world; but sin is not imputed when there is no law’?”
 No, unfortunately this verse when translated into English becomes difficult to understand.
 Paul’s point here is that Adam was the first man to sin against a direct command (or law) of God.
 For this reason, all men die.
 According to the Bible, all men are sinners and need the Savior.
 This is true whether men lived before or after Adam.
 Adam was created to be a test of mankind to show to the entire universe that man is sinful and needs the salvation which is in Jesus Christ.
 God put Adam and Eve in a beautiful garden with animals which had been created anew especially for them, but they still fell into temptation and sinned against God’s command.
 Adam’s descendants were permitted to marry into the pre-Adamic race, but this mixed race filled the world with violence; God felt compelled to destroy it.
-But, He preserved Noah and his family through the flood to carry down to us the story of Adam and Eve’s test, which illustrates how people lack proper faith in their Creator and devotion to Him.
-Noah’s descendants at Babel attempted to maintain their life spans of 440 years, but God thwarted this attempt by scattering them quickly over the world.
+But, He preserved Noah and his family through the flood to carry down to us the story of Adam and Eve’s test, which illustrates that people lack proper faith in their Creator and devotion to Him.
 Man’s sin remained, but the Bible says, “For God so loved the world, that he gave his only begotten son, that whoever believes in him should not perish, but have eternal life” (John 3:16).

 In conclusion, we find that man experiences death and evil in this world due to his rebellious nature.
 God must punish sin, but if we will repent of our sins and come to the Lord Jesus Christ, God will receive us as His true children.
 [3]